stelzinga/MF/Management_Framework.md

 - Employment Law

 ### Recruitment
 Recruitment is the Process of attracting Staff with the right Skills i.e., for a specific Job Description.
+HR may rely on Communications as Business Function, if the Venture wants to recruit many different people at once (notably the case of successful startups).

 ### Skill Management
 Skill Management is the function defining Skills required to be able to operate within a Group as well as measuring those Skills in prospect and existing Staff.
 Skills are formalised in the Job Description (see above).